tobygrice/algorithms.md/Chapter 05 - Divide and Conquer.md

 ## Recurrence Relations
 An equation in which a function is defined in terms of itself
 - e.g. Fibonacci numbers: $F_n = F_{n−1} + F_{n−2}$
-*This gets very technical into time analysis, went over my head.
-Subchapters 5.3 and 5.4.*

 ### Master Theorem
 Divide-and-conquer recurrences of the form $T(n) = aT(n/b)+f(n)$ are generally easy to solve, because the solutions typically fall into one of three distinct cases